zoincoin/zoin/doc/readme-qt.rst

 ---------------------

-The use of UPnP for port forwarding behind a NAT router is now the default for Qt builds: More connections overall allow for a faster and more stable zcoin experience.
+The use of UPnP for port forwarding behind a NAT router is now the default for Qt builds: More connections overall allow for a faster and more stable zoin experience.

 To build with UPnP, but have its use disabled by default, pass the